F1 2021: Mercedes’ options in the face of a possible retirement of Lewis Hamilton

 F1 2021 The team is already beginning to analyze options

-Lrumors about a possible withdrawal of Lewis hamilton They’ve already shaken Mercedes.
+Lrumors about a possible withdrawal of Lewis hamilton They already shook Mercedes.
 In the face of uncertainty, the team has already begun to analyze different options for the following season.

-According to Daily Express, Mercedes is studying different candidates, while waiting for the final decision of the seven-time world champion.
+According to Daily Express, Mercedes is studying different candidates, as they await the final decision of the seven-time world champion.
 Although Toto Wolff has expressed his wishes that the British should stay.

 “I hope Lewis continues to compete because he is the best driver of all time”; Wolff commented on earlier days.
 However, I reiterated that the defeat in Abu Dhabi was practically impossible to digest.